jeremycherfas/user/pages/03.blog/what-to-do-with-an-old-macbook-air-and-a-new-one/item.md

 ===

 I’ve heard all sorts of praise for [Drafts](https://getdrafts.com/) as a terrific writing app that can do all sorts of interesting things.
 So far, I have resisted that siren song, arguing that I know and love Byword and that, together with Marked2, it serves all my plain text writing needs.
-(I do also use Folding Text from time to time, and The Archive, but not as much as Byword.
+(I do also use Folding Text from time to time, and The Archive, but not as much as Byword).
 Now, with a new portable machine that I am setting up from scratch, maybe it is time to tackle Drafts.
 Or maybe that is just another form of productivity procrastination.

 ## A Python Playground?